-The Shanghai-based coffee chain reported significant declines in like-for-like sales growth, order frequency and average ticket – but profits rise as it continues to ‘avoid direct participation’ in a price war led by value-focused chains Luckin Coffee and Cotti Coffee
+The Shanghai-based coffee chain reported significant declines in like-for-like sales growth, order frequency and average ticket as it continues to ‘avoid direct participation’ in a price war led by value-focused chains Luckin Coffee and Cotti Coffee

 Tims China closed 10 company-owned sites during the third quarter | Photo credit: Tims China